tendermint/tendermint/docs/spec/reactors/pex/pex.md

 ## Select Peers to Dial

-When we connected to less than `p2p.max_num_outbound_peers` peers, we pick addresses randomly from the addrbook with some configurable bias for unvetted peers.
+When we need more peers, we pick addresses randomly from the addrbook with some configurable bias for unvetted peers.
 The bias should be lower when we have fewer peers and can increase as we obtain more, ensuring that our first peers are more trustworthy, but always giving us the chance to discover new good peers.

 We track the last time we dialed a peer and the number of unsuccessful attempts we've made.
 If too many attempts are made, we mark the peer as bad.